KDE/digikam-doc/post_processing/metadata_editor.rst

 IPTC Tab
 --------

 Most common IPTC tags used by photo-agencies are listed for editing.
 Pre-configured subjects can be used to describe the items contents based on IPTC reference codes.
 All text fields in IPTC tab are limited in size.
 Consider to use XMP tab instead.
+Some fields can accept multiple entries to append on a list.
+Items can be managed with the **plus**, **trash**, and **refresh** buttons near the edited list.

 The sections available in this view are listed below: